hogeschool/INFWAD/Week07/readme.md

     }
 }
 ```
 The `await` keywoard pauses that line of code until the function that is **awaited** returns.
-So the line `const response = await fetch(url);` will not continue it's execution until the fetch() request returns with a response or error.
+So the line `const response = await fetch(url);` will not continue its execution until the fetch() request returns with a response or error.

 ## 7. Axios - Alternative for fetch
 Instead of `fetch()`, some developers use Axios, a promise-based HTTP client.